IntegralDefense/ACE/docs/index.rst

 * a recursive file scanner
 * a URL crawler and cacher
 * a system for automated, recursive, data analysis and correlation
-* and more..
+* more things that should be added to this list..

-Built for the information security team, ACE is the implementation of a proven detection strategy, a framework for automating analyst tasks and methods, a central platform to launch and manage incident response and remediation activites, an email scanner, and much more.
+Built for the information security team, ACE is the implementation of a proven detection strategy, a framework for automating analysis, a central platform to launch and manage incident response and remediation activites, an email scanner, and much more.

-ACE's core strength is the automation of the ordinary, manual, redundant, and repetitive tasks of collecting, combining, and relating data, in such a way, as to present security analysts with all the right data needed to give a quick, high confidence disposition.

-Regardless of skill level, ACE greatly reduces the time it takes an analyst to make a high confidence disposition.
-This reduction in time-to-disposition, coupled with the appropriate hunting and tuning mindset, means that security teams can greatly increase their attack surface coverage, all while utilizing the same amount of analyst time and practically eliminating alert fatigue.
+Regardless of skill level, ACE greatly reduces the time it takes an analyst to make a high confidence determination, or as we call it, disposition.
+This reduction in time-to-disposition, coupled with the appropriate hunting and tuning mindset, means that security teams can greatly increase the attack surface they cover, all while utilizing the same amount of analyst time and practically eliminating alert fatigue.
+Optimization good, alert fitigue bad.

 Major Features
 --------------